makerdao/community/governance/polls/templates/Collateral Onboarding/MIP9 Community Greenlight Poll - $asset_name - $date_MONTH_DD,_YYYY.md

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
 * The 'greenlight score' will be calculated for $asset_code ($asset_name) using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The 'greenlight score' for $asset_code ($asset_name) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitators.
+* The 'greenlight score' for $asset_code ($asset_name) will be added to the [Collateral Status Index](https://docs.google.com/spreadsheets/d/1PDf_CzhGa7mLuOUfX6Bz3WrnCjDRhIjmu-vDZMMw4Qc/edit#gid=1077340672) by the Governance Facilitators.
-* The [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) will use the Collateral Prioritisation Sheet to direct their work on onboarding new collateral types.
+* The [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) will use the Collateral Status Index to direct their work on onboarding new collateral types.

 ---